Can I Get an Uncontested Divorce in Texas With Children? DoNotPay Has the Answer

 Divorce mediation allows you to reach a middle ground with the help of third-party professionals.
-Keep in mind that mediators cannot give personal legal advice to either party.
+Keep in mind that mediators cannot give personal advice to either party.

 For an overview of various divorce rules in different counties and cities, refer to the following table: